 - There are two types of current.
 They are AC current and DC current.

 - In DC current the polarity of the current does not change.

 - In AC current the polarity of the current changes according to its frequency.

-- To know what capacity of fuse to use we have to find out how much of current is needed in the circuit.
-For that we have to know the potential difference (V) of the circuit and total power drawn (P) by the appliances in that circuit.
+- To know what capacity to fuse to use we have to find out how much of current is needed in the circuit.
+For that, we have to know the potential difference (V) of the circuit and total power drawn (P) by the appliances in that circuit.